Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Results

 To understand how the task performance related to the CopyDraw score, we compared the effect size of the task performance (DBS ON vs.~OFF, x-axis) with the CopyDraw ROC AUC (y-axis) in Figure~\ref{fig:performance_vs_copydraw_score} C. Sessions with significant task performance modulation through DBS are indicated by markers with a bold outline.
-For the CopyDraw ROC AUC, the group average chance-level was at 0.61, as indicated with a gray background.
-Two separate OLS models were fitted, one for sessions that showed a positive effect of DBS ($\text{r}=0.55, P<0.015, \text{R}^2=0.30$), and one for a negative effect ($\text{r}=0.50, P<0.049, \text{R}^2=0.25$).
+For the CopyDraw ROC AUC, the group average chance level was at 0.61, as indicated with a gray background.
+Two separate OLS models were fitted, one for sessions that showed a positive effect of DBS ($\text{r}=0.56, P=0.012, \text{R}^2=0.31$), and one for a negative effect ($\text{r}=-0.49, P=0.057, \text{R}^2=0.24$).

 Next, we analyzed how informative the task performance was with respect to the DBS condition.
-An LDA with the task performance as single feature input was used to predict the DBS condition (task performance ROC AUC), and was compared to the CopyDraw ROC AUC.
-The scatter plot in Figure~\ref{fig:performance_vs_copydraw_score} C shows that there are five sessions ($\text{S4}_{3}$, $\text{S5}_{3}$, $\text{S7}_{c}$, $\text{S12}_{4}$, $\text{S16}_{4}$) for which the DBS condition is easier to decode from the task performance than from the CopyDraw features of speed, acceleration, and jitter.
+An LDA with the task performance as its single input feature was used to predict the DBS condition (task performance ROC AUC), and was compared to the CopyDraw ROC AUC.
+The scatter plot in Figure~\ref{fig:performance_vs_copydraw_score} C shows that there are four sessions ($\text{S5}_{3}$, $\text{S7}_{c}$, $\text{S12}_{4}$, $\text{S16}_{4}$) for which the DBS condition is easier to decode from the task performance than from the CopyDraw features of speed, acceleration, and jerk.